Afafrr/fullstack-ecommerce-app/README.md

 * [Setup](#setup)

 ## General info
-Project is fullstack website (MEVN), that is a e-commerce store.
+Project is fullstack website (MEVN), that is an e-commerce store.
 Shop workers can log in to menage shop items.
 Clients can browse through shop and add items to cart

 ## Technologies and packages